sgdjs/optimo/optimo/README.md

-# Optimo-c Layout
+# Optimo Layout

-Optimized layout for compact orthogonal keyboards
+Optimized layout for orthogonal keyboards

-This version of Optimo was thought for a keyboard such as OLKB's Planck.
+This version of Optimo was thought for 104 keys orthogonal keyboards.

 (Mac and Windows)